Director, NYU Stern Urbanization Projecthttp://paulromer.net

 Paul Romer, an economist and policy entrepreneur, is University Professor at NYU and founding director of the NYU Stern Urbanization Project, where he also leads the Charter Cities initiative.
-He is also the interim director of NYU's Marron Institute on Cities and the Urban Environment.
+He is also the director of NYU's Marron Institute of Urban Management.
 Whereas the Urbanization Project focuses on rapidly urbanizing countries, the Marron Institute conducts research on the challenges faced by cities in all countries.

 Before coming to NYU, Romer taught at Stanford University's Graduate School of Business.
 While there he took an entrepreneurial detour to start Aplia, an education technology company dedicated to increasing student effort and classroom engagement.
 Prior to Stanford, Romer taught in the economics departments at the University of California, Berkeley, the University of Chicago, and the University of Rochester.
 In 2002, he received the Recktenwald Prize for his work on the role of ideas in sustaining economic growth.

 Romer earned a doctorate in economics from the University of Chicago after doing graduate work at the Massachusetts Institute of Technology and Queens University.